Words and images by Greg Mansfield

 Website: cadw.gov.wales/visit/places/raglan-castle

-Raglan Castle commands attention from its perch in the Welsh countryside, its weathered sandstone walls telling tales of medieval grandeur.
-Among Monmouthshire’s haunted treasures, this magnificent fortress stands out as the most impressive, combining military might with Tudor luxury.
+Raglan Castle commands attention from its place in the Welsh countryside.
+Among Monmouthshire’s haunted treasures, this magnificent fortress stands out as the most impressive.

 Thomas’ son, William Herbert, elevated Raglan to new heights of sophistication, creating one of Wales’ finest medieval residences.
 Elaborate fountains danced in the courtyard, while formal gardens and state apartments rivaled the grandest European palaces.

 Deep within Raglan’s history lies a tale of sacrifice and mystery.
 In 1646, as Parliamentary forces approached during the English Civil War, a dedicated librarian made a decision that would echo through the centuries.
-Protecting the castle’s precious literary collection, he secreted away countless valuable books and manuscripts in underground tunnels.
-Though the main library fell to destruction, these hidden treasures remain undiscovered to this day.
+To protect the castle’s precious literary collection, he secreted away countless valuable books and manuscripts in underground tunnels.
+Though the main library fell to destruction, these hidden artifacts remain undiscovered to this day.

-Now, this vigilant librarian’s spirit haunts the atmospheric ruins.
-Visitors frequently encounter his ghostly figure, dressed in 17th-century attire, near the former library’s location.
+This vigilant librarian’s spirit haunts the castle’s ruins.
+Visitors encounter his ghostly figure, dressed in 17th-century attire, near the former library’s location.
 He appears to beckon to guests, perhaps hoping to share his centuries-old secret.

 In 2001, the ghostly librarian made his presence known when a young schoolgirl fled the castle in terror.
 She reported seeing a strange man in period clothing gesturing for her to follow him.